ANTIBIOTICS FOR FOWL TYPHOID

 Types of salmonella Gallinerum

-There are two types, of salmonella gallinerum persists in the world, non-motile salmonella which inhabitants in the intestine and considered as normal intestinal flora and motile salmonella which is the most pathogenic form invade lung, spleen, liver, heart, air sac, and reproductive tract
+There are two types, of salmonella gallinerum persists in the world, non-motile salmonella which inhabitants in the intestine and considered as normal intestinal flora and motile salmonella which is the most pathogenic form that invades the lung, spleen, liver, heart, air sac, and reproductive tract

 Fowl typhoid is a gram-negative bacteria.
 So, if we treat the disease we should mind that we must be used antibiotics which has the maximum coverage and lower resistance rate on gram-negative bacteria.
 Here the three antibiotics we can discuss.